2020 Winter Term Dartmouth Fellow Position at Close Concerns

 Close Concerns is a healthcare information company focused on diabetes and obesity, dedicated to improving patient outcomes by educating researchers, business leaders, doctors, and patients about cutting-edge diabetes and obesity news and research.
 We publish a subscription news service, Closer Look, which provides up-to-the-minute analysis on events in the diabetes and obesity fields.
 Our subscribers include a wide range of large and small companies and nonprofit organizations in the diabetes and obesity arenas.
 We also advise leaders in these fields on a variety of strategic issues, ranging from new product introductions to primary market research with patients and healthcare providers.
 Close Concerns is well respected in the diabetes community and has an active advisory board of world-class endocrinologists, cardiologists, and primary care physicians.
-Our firm is led by Kelly Close (Amherst ’90, Harvard Business School ’95) and is staffed by one principals, three senior associates, and two associates, plus a range of part-time contributors now in medical school, business school, PhD programs, and select post-doctoral positions.
+Our firm is led by Kelly Close (Amherst ’90, Harvard Business School ’95) and includes two senior principals, four Associate-level employees, and a number of external contributors and advisors.
+Over 30 Dartmouth students have participated in our "Dartmouth Fellows" program, established in 2012 by Jess Dong '12.

 The Dartmouth Fellow position is ideal for someone with a significant science or healthcare background and interest, or experience working in these areas.
 Additional interest in public health and/or business is also appropriate.
-The position is ~10-12 weeks in duration and will be offered every academic quarter to one Dartmouth student; this position will begin around the start of the fall 2018 term, and dates are flexible.
-Dartmouth Fellows assume significant responsibility and autonomy with Close Concerns while working closely with one or two people in the company.
-Dartmouth Fellows will complete an independent project in an area of particular interest to them and the company.
+The position is ~10-12 weeks in duration and is offered every academic quarter to one Dartmouth student; this position will begin around the start of the spring 2019 term, and dates are flexible.
+Dartmouth Fellows assume significant responsibility and autonomy with Close Concerns while working closely with one or two people in the company, and they often complete an independent project in an area of particular interest to them and the company.
 Successful Dartmouth Fellows have received bonuses for their strong performance, and there is the possibility of being extended a full-time offer following graduation.

 The Dartmouth Fellow position entails a wide range of projects, tasks, and opportunities: